DonnyLe/Reversi/README.md

 1. model includes :

-* DiscState.java : Enum DiscState used in the Hexagon object
+* model.DiscState.java : Enum model.DiscState used in the model.Hexagon object
-* Hexagon.java : Hexagon object used in model
+* model.Hexagon.java : model.Hexagon object used in model
-* ReadonlyIReversi.java : Interface for Reversi model where all methods are
+* model.ReadonlyIReversi.java : Interface for Reversi model where all methods are
 * observation methods (used by view).
-* IReversi: Extends ReadonlyIReversi.
+* model.IReversi: Extends model.ReadonlyIReversi.
 Contains all operations for Reversi game.
-* ReversiModel.java : model Implementation
+* model.ReversiModel.java : model Implementation

 2. view includes :

 * IView.java : Interface for the view
 * ReversiTextualView : Textual view Implementation
 * ReversiGraphicalView : Graphical view implementation
-* HexagonImage : Hexagon graphic used in graphical view.
+* HexagonImage : model.Hexagon graphic used in graphical view.
 * ReversiPanel : Reversi representation of a JPanel

 ## Changes for part 2